 Elaine wrote about the process, from conception to reality, in the Friends newsletter.
 Read it here.

 Below: Showing a large part of the area added to the Garden.
-Around the oak tree at far left center in the background are the three granite block seats presented by the Friends in 1995.
 Photo G D Bebeau.

 An interesting article in the Friends newsletter, The Fringed Gentian™ was to adopt the Chickadee as the state bird, replacing the Loon, then we would have a year-round bird.